-This paper is interesting in that it helps us to understand this dramatic shift in non-profit behavior, and it emphasizes that commercialism is not necessarily a response to poverty, but sometimes a response to wealth.
+This chapter is interesting in that it helps us to understand this dramatic shift in nonprofit behavior, and it emphasizes that commercialism is not necessarily a response to poverty but sometimes a response to wealth.
 In this case, the teaching hospitals invested in quality, probably (as discussed above) because they were responding to the interests of their elite workers.
-However, this quality turns out to be a complement with advertising, a "commercial" activity.
-The high quality firms have a greater incentive to broadcast their quality than the low quality firms.
+However, this quality turns out to complement advertising, a "commercial" activity.
+The high-quality firms have a greater incentive to broadcast their quality than the low-quality firms.
 As such, large endowments may, in some cases, tend to make the firm ultimately more commercial (at least by some measures) than small endowments.

-Erus and Weisbrod look explicitly at the incentive systems in non-profit and for-profit hospitals.
-These are important because they directly look at the incentives being placed on non-profit managers.
-Changes in bonuses over time, especially if those bonuses are related to firm profitability, can also be seen as increases in the level of commercialism.
+Erus and Weisbrod look explicitly at bonuses within nonprofit organizations.
+These are important because they directly look at the incentives being placed on nonprofit managers.
+Changes in bonuses over time, especially if those bonuses are related to organization profitability, can also be seen as increases in the level of commercialism.